strata-mvc/strata/docs/installation.md

 To kickstart the MVC, open your current theme's `functions.php` file and include the bootstraper.

-We encourage placing the include call in `functions.php` for consistency across projects, but the actualy place or method you use to include the file does not matter.
+We encourage placing the include call in `functions.php` for consistency across projects, but the actual place or method you use to include the file does not matter.

 ~~~ php
 // Load up MVC bootstrapper for wordpress